Academic and Student Services

 Third-Party Study Abroad Programs

 Students can study abroad through the third-party study abroad providers.
-These providers work together with the OIE to take care of the whole study abroad process from the beginning of the application to transferring the credits back to the home institution.
+These providers work together with the SAO to take care of the whole study abroad process from the beginning of the application to transferring the credits back to the home institution.
 Most of the study abroad providers have onsite staff to advise and support students.

 Funding for Study Abroad Programs